b-emrekalkan/Django-Flight-Project/README.md

 - Split settings into groups: Django, third-party, project.
 - Follow naming conventions for custom (project) settings.

-# ✏ This is the end of initial setup.
-Send this setup to your Github repo.
-You can use it in your projects ✏
+# ✏ This is the end of initial setup ✏

 ## ******************************************************
 # 🚀 AUTHENTICATION